ENCCS/julia-for-hpda/content/data-science.rst

 - `ScikitLearn.jl <https://scikitlearnjl.readthedocs.io/en/latest/>`_ is a port of the popular Python package.
 - `MLJ.jl <https://alan-turing-institute.github.io/MLJ.jl/dev/>`_ provides a common interface
   and meta-algorithms for selecting, tuning, evaluating, composing and comparing over 150 machine learning models.

+- `Machine Learning · Julia Packagesl <https://juliapackages.com/c/machine-learning/>`_: This is a website that lists various Julia packages related to machine learning, such as MLJ.jl, Knet.jl, TensorFlow.jl, DiffEqFlux.jl, FastAI.jl, ScikitLearn.jl, and many more.
+  You can browse the packages by their popularity, alphabetical order, or update date.
+Each package has a brief description and a link to its GitHub repository.
+- `AI · Julia Packages <https://www.juliapackages.com/c/ai>`_: This is another website that lists Julia packages related to artificial intelligence, such as Flux.jl, AlphaZero.jl, BrainFlow.jl, NeuralNetDiffEq.jl, Transformers.jl, MXNet.jl, and more.
+You can also sort the packages by different criteria and see their details.
+- `Julia Libraries · Top Julia Machine Learning Libraries - Analytics Vidhya <https://www.analyticsvidhya.com/blog/2021/05/top-julia-machine-learning-libraries/>`_: This is an article that discusses some useful Julia libraries for machine learning and deep learning applications, such as computer vision and natural language processing.

 We will use a few utility functions from ``MLJ.jl`` in our deep learning exercise below, so we will need to add it to our environment: